MFNttps/mfnttps.github.io/contribute.md

 Vendor software is accepted as well as standard Unix ttparies.
 Binaries and techniques that only works on certain operating systems and versions are accepted and such limitations shall be noted in the `description` field.

-Before sending a pull request of a new ttpary or function, ensure the following:
+Before sending a pull request of a new ttp or function, ensure the following:

 1. Verify the function works on at least one type of modern Unix system.
-2. Classifying SUID-related functions is tricky because they depend on the default shell (i.e. Debian `/ttp/sh` doesn't drop the privileges, other Linux default shells do it) and on how the external command is called (i.e. `exec()` family vs. `system()` calls).
-Here an helpful check:
-   - The function is `suid-enabled` if runs external commands on Ubuntu Linux maintaining the SUID privileges.
-   - The function is `suid-limited` if runs external commands on Debian maintaining the SUID privileges, but it drops them on Ubuntu Linux.
-   - The function is not `suid-*` flagged if drops the privileges in Debian Linux.
-3. Verify `sudo-enabled` function runs external commands under the `sudo` privileged context.
+2. All new ttps must either be wrapper scripts that optimize common processes like 'searchnse' and 'searchsploit'
+3. Do not attempt to include ttps that simply offer menus to invoke other ttps (there are of course are exceptions)

 Pull requests adding new functions in [`_data/functions.yml`] are allowed and subjected to project maintainers vetting.